dhimmel/rephetio-manuscript/content/response-to-reviewers.md

 Hetio accounts for directionality, as needed, when traversing metapaths or paths.
 For example, the metapaths *CbGr\>GaD* and *CbG\<rGaD* are distinct.
 In the former, the first gene regulates the second gene.
 In the latter, the second gene regulates the first gene.
 However, since *Gene–interacts–Gene* edges are undirected, there is only one *CbGiGaD* metapath.
 When our network traversal infrastructure encounters a directed metaedge, only edges conforming to the specified direction are traversed.
 In the case of undirected metaedges, all of the corresponding edges are traversed, since there is no concept of directionality.

-\- The analysis of pathways of at most length 4 should be justified.
+> `[review]` \- The analysis of pathways of at most length 4 should be justified.
 What is the average length of a path between any node-pairs? and how loops are managed on this regard?

 The limitation of metapaths at length 4 was a primarily computational decision.
 As seen in Figure 1C, the number of possible metapaths grows combinatorially with increasing length.
 For Compound–Disease metapaths on Hetionet v1.0, [there are](https://github.com/dhimmel/integrate/blob/b53b835dbac09101c2036328b3fc72644fcb71bc/viz/auto/data/metapath-counts.tsv#L127) 13 metapaths of length 2, 121 metapaths of length 3, and 1072 metapaths of length 4.
 Not only are longer metapaths more abundant, but computing each DWPC value for a longer metapath is [more runtime intensive](https://doi.org/10.15363/thinklab.d187) when using network traversal algorithms.
 The matrix multiplication methods [currently under development](https://github.com/greenelab/hetmech) will allow us to efficiently compute path counts and DWPCs for longer metapaths.
 However, we anticipate that the informativeness of DWPCs will diminish with excessively long metapaths.

 Duplicate metanodes in a metapath are permitted.
 In other words, the metapaths we analyzed correspond to all *walks* on the metagraph from Compound to Disease with length 2–4.
 When calculating path counts and degree-weighted path counts, duplicate nodes are excluded.

-\- The selection of the cases (e.g. methapaths figure 3) should make clear how many good cases are there by for example providing a table with the best performing ones.
+> `[review]` \- The selection of the cases (e.g. methapaths figure 3) should make clear how many good cases are there by for example providing a table with the best performing ones.

 Unfortunately, we are not sure what the reviewer means by “cases” in his/her comment.
 We thus interpreted this comment to mean either: